jdohertydev/runit/README.md

 #### Test Cases

 To restrict access to appropriate content, the `@login_required` decorator was implemented.
-Additionally, staff users can only view events they have created, as managed through Django Admin (see [django-admin](#django-admin))".
+Additionally, staff users can only view events they have created, as managed through Django Admin (see [django-admin](#django-admin)).

 #### Viewport Testing